A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Results

-To illustrate the major error categories identified by the proposed framework, we present representative visual examples.
-Figure~\ref{fig:corrected_examples} shows examples from each error type: transcription error, segmentation error, orientation error, script mismatch, and irrelevant or non-text content, highlighting the diversity of labeling challenges encountered across the Arabic-script datasets.
+Figure~\ref{fig:corrected_examples} illustrates the major error categories identified by the proposed framework: transcription error, segmentation error, orientation error, script mismatch, and irrelevant or non-text content, highlighting the diversity of labeling challenges encountered across the Arabic-script datasets.
 While non-textual elements such as stamps or signatures and text written in non-target scripts are treated as errors in our HTR-focused setting, it is important to note that such elements may be meaningful or even desirable targets in other research contexts, such as writer identification, archival studies, or multilingual document analysis.

 In addition to noisy samples, the noise detector identified a subset of correctly labeled but visually challenging examples.
-These “valid but hard” cases often involve text containing numbers or special symbols (e.g., slashes), which are underrepresented in the training data, as well as samples with low visual clarity, unusually long text lines, heavy stroke overlap, or dense diacritics.
+These cases often involve text containing numbers or special symbols (e.g., slashes), which are underrepresented in the training data, as well as samples with low visual clarity, unusually long text lines, heavy stroke overlap, or dense diacritics such as shown in Figure~\ref{fig:valid_but_hard}.
 Although these samples were not corrected or removed, they provide insight into where the model still struggles and help distinguish genuine annotation errors from intrinsic recognition difficulty.

-Figure~\ref{fig:valid_but_hard} illustrates representative cases.
+Table~\ref{tab:error_types_all} quantifies the categories of detected error categories across the training, validation, and test splits for all datasets.
+Entries marked with ``---'' indicate that the corresponding error type was not observed for that dataset and split.
+The results show clear dataset-specific patterns.
+In \textbf{KHATT} and \textbf{NUST-UHWR}, errors are rare and largely limited to isolated transcription mistakes.
+In \textbf{PHTI}, transcription and orientation errors dominate across splits.
+The \textbf{Muharaf} dataset contains a higher proportion of segmentation errors and script-mismatch cases, particularly in the training data, while \textbf{Ajami} exhibits a mixture of transcription, segmentation, orientation, and script-mismatch errors across all splits.